Tyler-McIntyre/c-sharp/ExchangeRateApp/README.md

 # Exchange Rate Console Application
 ### Description
 This .NET console application is a tool designed to fetch and display currency exchange rates using the ExchangeRate-API.
 Users can easily retrieve real-time exchange rates between different currencies by inputting the base and target currencies.
-This project demonstrates the practical application of .NET, HTTP requests, and JSON data handling in C#.

 ### Features
 Fetch real-time exchange rates for a wide range of currencies.